 All that needs doing is to reheat the potatoes.
 Once hot, pull them out of the oven, decorate with the marshmallows and bake for another 5 to 6 minutes to melt.

-MORE BEST THANKSGIVING SIDE DISHES!
+MORE CLASSIC THANKSGIVING SIDE DISHES!

 Sweet Potato Casserole with Marshmallows Recipe